NAU Student Handbook

 Northern Arizona University is dedicated to treating all students fairly and respectfully.
-The university’s policies that apply to students are available in the NAU Policy Listing and academic policies are included in the University Catalog.
-In addition, there are policies under the purview of individual offices/departments.
+The university’s policies that apply to students are available in the University Policy Library and academic policies are included in the Academic Catalog In addition, there are policies under the purview of individual offices/departments.

 When a student encounters a problem on campus or feels they have been treated unfairly, the student should first try to resolve the issue informally with the faculty/staff member or department involved directly with the issue.
 Many times this can be resolved if a student makes an appointment with a faculty or staff member and communicates their concerns.
 If an issue cannot be resolved at this level, a student may contact the designated administrator of the department or unit for information on how to proceed with a formal complaint.